Florida to Move Over for More Than Just Law Enforcement

 Understanding the Move Over Law

-The Move Over law necessitates drivers to either shift over one lane when feasible or reduce speed for various stopped vehicles, even in the absence of warning signs or channelizing devices.
+The Florida Move Over Law necessitates drivers to either shift over one lane when feasible or reduce speed for various stopped vehicles, even in the absence of warning signs or channelizing devices.
 These include:

 According to the American Automobile Association (AAA), “from 2016-2020, an average of nearly 350 people per year were struck and killed while outside a disabled vehicle on the roadside.”